Web Analytics Made Easy -

 The position of the ego becomes relative.

-This may lead to the insight that we could be a different person, or any other person and – as a consequence – that the suffering of others is as real and as important as one’s own suffering.
+This may lead to the insight that we could be a different person, or any other person and – consequently – that the suffering of others is as real and as important as one’s own suffering.

 Usually in the morning we wake up and remember our names, our occupation and our plans.
 We do not question our identity [Hampe 2014, 396].